CurveDocs/curve-docs/docs/cryptoswap-exchange/in-depth.md

 **3. It's Capital Efficient**

-This efficiency stands in contrast to classic AMMs like Uniswap v2, which use the $x \cdot y = k$ formula.
+This efficiency stands in contrast to classic AMMs with the `x*y=k` invariant, which use the $x \cdot y = k$ formula.
 In those models, liquidity is spread thinly across all possible prices (from zero to infinity).
 By concentrating liquidity around the current market price, Cryptoswap offers significantly lower slippage for traders and generates more fees for LPs from the same amount of capital.

 ## **Stale Pools - How Cryptoswap Pools Can Become Stuck**